 In another vein, it attempts to evaluate the operating efficiency of management use of funds.
 The income statement tells us if the efforts of the- owner of the business have been worth it.
 This is so if the organization makes a profit, which is the excess of revenue over expenses.

 The balance sheet depicts essentially the financial position of an entity on a particular date.
-It presents a view of the business as the holder of asset or resources that are equal to the sources of or claims against those assets.
+It presents a view of the business as the holder of assets or resources that are equal to the sources of or claims against those assets.

 This is a source of funding a business whereby the individual – called the owner or proprietor of the business – contributes capital.
-He is the risk taker of the business.
+He is the risk-taker of the business.